 These awards signify the Daisy Journey activities a girl has completed.
+Each Journey has three activities.
 When the original three Journey activities are completed, they are put together to make a special picture.

 Continued on next page

 Pins, Badges, & Awards